bschulz81/robustregression/README.md

 In addition to these, two other robust algorithms were added and the curve fitting library has been brought into a form of a clear and simply API that can be easily used for very broad and general applications.

-The library offers python bindings for most functions.
-So the programmer has the choice between c++ and python.
-In order to compile the library with python bindings Pybind11 and Python3 should be installed and be found by CMake.
+The library offers Python bindings for most functions.
+So the programmer has the choice between c++ and Python.
+In order to compile the library with Python bindings Pybind11 and Python3 should be installed and be found by CMake.
 Otherwise, only the C++ standard template library is used, together with OpenMP.

-The documentation of the functions that the library uses are written in the C++header files and in the __doc__ methods of the python bindings.
+The documentation of the functions that the library uses are written in the C++header files and in the __doc__ methods of the Python bindings.

-In addition, a c++ application and a python script is provided that show the functions of the library with very simple data.
+In addition, a c++ application and a Python script is provided that show the functions of the library with very simple data.

 The Library is released under MIT License.